lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 > "You don't have to like Emacs to like it."

-Emacs is easily customized and Elisp has forms to help with it.
+Emacs is easily customized, and Elisp has forms to help with it.
 The customization of Emacs via the ```.emacs``` is not the purpose here.

 The **defcustom** let the user specify a variable value.
-Though you can use setq, this special form offers help to customization, since you can define:
+Though you can use setq, this special form offers help to customization since you can define:

 - :type kind of data that variable should be set;
 - :options suggest a list of values to that variable, not exclusive, only convenient;